-\ours\ has several strengths, but is not free of limitation.
-One challenge arises from the reliance on orthographic canonical views, which, while effective in many scenarios, can struggle in situations with severe occlusions, such as when multiple objects are stacked on a shelf against a wall.
+\ours\ has several strengths but also natural limitations.
+One challenge arises from the reliance on orthographic canonical views, which, while effective in many scenarios, can be affected by severe occlusions, such as multiple objects stacked on a shelf.
 Occlusions may lead to partial or incorrect scene representations, potentially affecting the downstream task performance.
 In practice, redundancy across multiple orthographic projections mitigates partial occlusions.
-Keyframe-based policies cover a broad range of tasks, however, are not able to solve several dynamic tasks, such as object tossing, or pressing with a desired force.
-Another consideration is the computational cost associated with \ours.
-The current training procedure is computationally intensive, requiring substantial time and resources.
-We aim to address this by optimizing the model architecture, and exploring strategies such as distillation or parameter-efficient fine-tuning to accelerate learning while maintaining performance.
+Keyframe-based policies cover a broad range of tasks but are not suited for highly dynamic actions, such as object tossing or pressing with a desired force.
+Computational cost is another consideration, as training requires substantial time and resources; approaches such as distillation or parameter-efficient fine-tuning provide clear avenues for improvement.
 Markovian policy learning makes long-horizon tasks challenging, as multiple keyframes must be predicted.
 Finally, single-camera input may produce redundant or even noisy views, which can affect predictions; however, OG-VLA’s design ensures robustness to camera pose changes and allows future extensions with hierarchical or reactive controllers.
 Together, these limitations define clear directions for future research while demonstrating that OG-VLA provides a practical, generalizable, and robust approach to 3D-aware VLAs for robotic manipulation.

-\paragraph{Real World Limitations} Single camera input makes some of the orthographic views redundant, uninformative or even noisy, which affects downstream performance.
-In this case, even if the predictions are correct in a few views, the noisy predictions affect the eventually decoded keyframe.